dbaldwin103/EasyLink-API-V2/README_BuildingPayloads.md

 - The payload must be a JSON string.
 - The payload must be wrapped in a containing object (Objects are represented by '{ }').
-- The payload must then have a nested "Request" object that will house your desired data.
-- The payload must also have a nested Array called LineItems (Arrays are represented by '[ ]') that will house all material specific data.
+- The payload must have a nested Array called LineItems (Arrays are represented by '[ ]') that will house all material specific data.
 - The payload must contain all required fields for the desired payload type.
 (This is only true for *POST* requests. *README_SendingRequests.md* explains more about *PATCH* requests.)
   - A list of all available and required fields may be found in the ***REF_AllFields.md*** file.
   - Example minimum and full payloads may also be seen in the ***REF_PayloadExamples.md*** file.